August 28, 2020

 ‘Now he’s a hero, too’

-Today, Eli is in first grade, looking forward to his last day of treatment this spring.
+Today, Eli is in elementary school with his friends.
 His prognosis looks good.

 “Eli, you know, loves, loves, loves Spiderman.
 That’s his hero.
 Well, now he’s a hero, too,” Kristi says.
 “He’s beating cancer.”